Omer-Dagry/ChatEase/README.md

 ----------------------------------------------------------------------

+# How To Start The Server & Client

+## exe files
-I've created an exe for the client and the server (in the exe folder) So all you need to do to run the client or the server is download the exe and run it.
+I've created an exe for the client and the server (in the exe folder), So all you need to do to run the client or the server is download the exe and run it.

+## Python files
 In case you don't want to run the exe and you prefer running the python files directly:

 1. Both in client & server folder there is a file called requirements.txt which specifies all the libraries that you need to install for python.